MakeSoil/Public-Pages/faqs.md

 # Why make soil, when I already have a municipal compost pick-up service?

-Watching your food waste turn back into living soil completes an essential feedback loop which suddenly transforms your understanding and relationship with your surroundings.
+Watching your food waste turn back into living soil completes an essential feedback loop which suddenly transforms your understanding and relationship with the environment.
 When somebody else takes away your food waste and deals with it for you out of sight, you miss out on this transformative experience that can only come through completing such feedback loops.

 We live today in a box and bin culture.
 We click a button on the internet, a box arrives on our doorstep, we play with it for a while or it breaks, and then we throw it in a bin and someone takes it away.
 This keeps us from understanding the system we live in as a whole.
-MakeSoil is founded on the insight that it’s only by witnessing and fully participating - from start to finish - in regenerative acts like soil-making, that we can begin to truly recognise how our system works, and the role we play in this system as individuals.
+MakeSoil is founded on the insight that it’s only by witnessing and fully participating - from start to finish - in regenerative acts like soil-making, that we can begin to truly recognize how our system works, and the role we play in this system as individuals.

 Turning your food waste into soil yourself in your backyard, or with your neighbors locally, is also more energy-efficient.
 Municipal pick-up services are industrial operations that use big trucks to haul the materials over to the nearest processing facility, where then yet more heavy machinery is used to turn the piles.
-And given that most of the food waste being picked up is, in terms of mass, actually water, this all uses up far more energy than dealing with your own food waste in your neighbourhood.
+And given that most of the food waste being picked up is, in terms of mass, actually water, this all uses up far more energy than dealing with your own food waste in your neighborhood.

 Finally, municipal pick-up programs are not free — citizens pay for them in taxes and fees.
 If instead we step into our role as Soil Makers and make soil together in our own neighborhoods, we can save that money and even generate income.
 We can take what is a municipal obligation, and turn it into home-based jobs for thousands of people.